cthiel42/RL4/docs/8_kernel_threads.md

         });
     }

 There's a few helper functions that have been defined in `gdt.rs` that are referenced within here, and will be referenced within user thread functions as well.
-This will create a thread and add it to our queue, but we need a way to actual get the thread to run.
+This will create a thread and add it to our queue, but we need a way to actually get the thread to run.
 We can do this by creating a function that can be called by our timer interrupt.

 ## Scheduling